Happy New Year and Good Luck!

 This is the storyof the five balls:

 Imagine life is a game in which you are juggling five balls.
 The balls are called work, family, health, friends, and integrity.
 And you’re keeping all of them in the air.
 But one day you finally come to understand that work is a rubber ball.
 If you drop it, it will bounce back.
 The other four balls-family, health, friends, integrity-are made of glass.
 If you drop one of these, it will be irrevocably scuffed, nicked, perhaps even shattered.
-And once you truly understand the lesson of the five balls, you will have the of balance in your life.
+And once you truly understand the lesson of the five balls, you will have the beginnings of balance in your life.

 I truly loved my job as editor of two community newspapers.
 I thought what I did was important.
 You see, newspapers are vital to the life of the community.
 They provide useful information to their readers such as when highway repairs will be completed, or what time the band concert will be, or what day the library is holding its story time, or when the community will be holding its craft show, yada, yada.